truchas/truchas-tpl/README.md

   some regression tests to report failures.

 #### Portage
-* We currently use version 2.2.3 (with a small patch to work around an Intel 19.1 bug).
+* We currently use version 3.0.0.
 The Portage API is unstable, so other versions are unlikely to work.